-The NHS Art Department offers an open studio environment that holds “creativity as king” and as well as teaching methods and concepts of technical art making.
+The NHS Art Department offers an open studio environment that holds “creativity as king” and teaching methods and concepts of technical art making.
 Students that work in this open studio are encouraged to mentor and learn from each other.
-Because art is a visual media the mere presence of students making art side by side in the same space on almost a daily basis allows students to see works develop into fine pieces of individual art.
+Because art is a visual media, the mere presence of students making art side by side in the same space almost daily allows students to see works develop into fine pieces of individual art.
 Social interaction around the subject of art is applauded and fostered.

-Our philosophy runs deep in the belief that creative and technical knowledge must run side by side to develop a successful, confident and competent artist.
-Students are exposed to the historical evolution of art with an emphasis on the appreciation of art and how it was made.
-This knowledge of art appreciation is often explored in their own works of art.
-Students are called upon to “make art” in a timely manner by taking risks and always focusing on creativity, craftsmanship, basic art concepts, and truthful self evaluation.
-It is our hope that students will carry the art making process as a “life time sport.”
+Our philosophy runs deep in the belief that creative and technical knowledge must run side by side to develop a successful, confident, and competent artist.
+Students are exposed to the historical evolution of art, emphasizing the appreciation of art and how it was made.
+This knowledge of art appreciation is often explored in their works of art.
+Students are called upon to “make art” promptly by taking risks and always focusing on creativity, craftsmanship, basic art concepts, and truthful self-evaluation.
+We hope students will carry the art-making process as a “lifetime sport.”

-Our course offerings are changing significantly for the 2010- 2011 school year enabling students to choose from a list of ten elective courses after the successful completion of Art II.
+Our course offerings are changing significantly for the 2010- 2011 school year, enabling students to choose from ten elective courses after completing Art II.
 This goes along with our philosophy of media concentration and a student’s ability to explore concepts in greater depth.

 NHS Art student art is recognized yearly for excellence in All-State Art Festival and The Boston Globe Scholastic Art Awards, as well as high scores on AP Studio Art Portfolios.
 Students have also been accepted to art schools and departments like RISD, Massachusetts College of Art, Emerson College, Art Institute of Boston, Syracuse University, Umass Dartmouth, and NYU.